sanjanachin/polygraph/README.md

 ### Features:
 1. User accounts.
 Users will be able to create accounts with which they can use to gain access to our website fact checker.

    i.
-Non-operational: Firebase login authentication system not yet implemented
+Non-operational: Firebase login authentication system not yet implemented.

 2. False text detection.
 Once users log in, they can input text and receive an evaluation of its accuracy along with an explanation of the evaluation.